-If you/your child has both Medicaid and Medicare coverage (dual eligible), most of the acute care services you get such as doctor's visits, lab and x-ray services and medications, are Medicare covered services.
+Most of the acute care services you get such as doctor's visits, lab and x-ray services and medications, are Medicare covered services if you are a dual-eligible member.
 The grievance and appeal process for these services may have different timeframes.
 Medicare covered services would follow the grievance and appeal process for Medicare covered services that are provided to you by your Medicare plan.